memgraph/docs/cypher-manual/clauses/load-csv.md

 :::

 :::info
-A MATCH or a MERGE clause can be written prior to LOAD CSV, if the result of the clauses is only one row.
-Yielding multiple rows before calling LOAD CSV will result in a runtime error from Memgraph.
-The reason for such behaviour is to enable users to match some entities in the graph before running LOAD CSV and begin manipulating rows combined with the entities in the graph simultaneously.
+You can write a single MATCH or MERGE clause prior the LOAD CSV clause if and only if the clause returns only one row.
+Returning multiple rows before calling the LOAD CSV clause will cause a Memgraph runtime error.
+Adding a MATCH or MERGE clause before the LOAD CSV allows you to match certain entities in the graph before running LOAD CSV, which is an optimization as matched entities do not need to be searched for every row in the CSV file.
 :::